 What is the current state of procurement?

 Procurement services are currently in a period of massive transformation.
-The global political and economic landscape is experiencing huge turbulence with is causing dramatic market shifts.
+The global political and economic landscape is experiencing huge turbulence which is causing dramatic market shifts.
 On top of market volatility, digital innovations are changing the way procurement operates day to day, and creating new ways for it to become a major value creator for organizations.
+This shift is reshaping the future of procurement, pushing teams to rethink how they operate and where they can deliver the most impact.

-According to CIPS, 64% of organizations report that procurement’s influence is growing and 25% of CPOs now have a permanent seat at the board table.
-As more and more leaders understand the value great procurement outcomes can bring to an organization, it’s crucial your procurement team continue to show just how valuable you are.
+According to CIPS, 64% of organizations report that procurement’s influence is growing, and 25% of CPOs now have a permanent seat at the board table.
+As more and more leaders understand the value great procurement outcomes can bring to an organization, your procurement team must maximize the opportunity to play a more strategic role in the organization.

 What’s the outlook for procurement over the next five years?

-Transformation in procurement will continue to accelerate towards 2030.
+Transformation in procurement will continue to accelerate toward 2030.
 It’s unlikely the market will settle down anytime soon, so building supply chain resilience and mitigating risks will be high on procurement leaders’ agendas.
 You’ll need to make sure you diversify your supply routes and ensure you haven’t created a single point of failure for any of the goods or materials you depend on.
 That means modelling more potential partnerships and collecting and analyzing more data.
-ESG commitments will also intensify, making environmental considerations an even stronger factor in your procurement decisions.
+ESG commitments will also intensify, making environmental considerations an even stronger factor in decision-making involving the future of procurement.

 What does advanced technology mean for the future of procurement services?

-Automated systems can give you immediate access to data across categories and suppliers so you can see your spend, understand it, and crucially, continuously optimize it.
+Next-generation procurement is fueled by automation, which can give you immediate access to data across categories and suppliers so you can see your spend, understand it, and, crucially, continuously optimize it.
+These evolving procurement technology trends are also reshaping how teams use visibility and intelligence to budget, forecast, and control costs, even in the most volatile markets.
 This visibility helps you budget, forecast, and control your costs, even in the most volatile markets.
 It also informs insight-driven decision-making, negotiations, and risk mitigation.
 And it helps you align every decision with the wider strategic goals of your business.

 By removing human error from some of your workflows you’ll also simplify contract and audit compliance and ensure both regulations and your policies are automatically adhered to.